The Silence of the Lambs (film): Box office

-The Silence of the Lambs was released on February 14, 1991, grossing almost $14 million from 1,497 theaters over the 4-day Presidents' Day weekend, placing at number one at the US box office.
+The Silence of the Lambs was released on February 14, 1991, grossing almost $14 million from 1,497 theaters over the four-day Presidents' Day weekend, placing at number one at the US box office.
 It remained at number one for five weeks.

 The film opened at the Odeon Leicester Square in London in June 1991 and grossed £290,936 in its opening week, which distributor Rank claimed was a world record opening week from one theatre.
 The following week, it expanded to 281 screens and grossed £4,260,472 for the week, a UK record.

 The film grossed $131 million in the United States and Canada with a total worldwide gross of $273 million.
 It was the fourth-highest grossing film of 1991 in North America and the fifth-highest-grossing film worldwide.

 Critical response

 The performances of Jodie Foster and Anthony Hopkins garnered widespread critical acclaim, earning them the Academy Awards for Best Actress and Best Actor, respectively.

-The movie was a sleeper hit that gradually gained widespread success and critical acclaim.
 Foster, Hopkins, and Levine garnered much acclaim for their performances.
+Metacritic, which uses a weighted average, assigned the a score of 86 out of 100, based on 20 critics, indicating "universal acclaim".
 Audiences polled by CinemaScore gave the film an average grade of "A−" on an A+ to F scale.

 Roger Ebert of the Chicago Sun-Times specifically mentioned the "terrifying qualities" of Hannibal Lecter.
 Ebert later added the film to his list of The Great Movies, recognizing the film as a "horror masterpiece" alongside such classics as Nosferatu, Psycho, and Halloween.
 However, the film is also notable for being one of two multi-Academy Award winners (the other being Unforgiven) to get a bad review from Ebert's colleague, Gene Siskel.
 Writing for the Chicago Tribune, Siskel said, "Foster's character, who is appealing, is dwarfed by the monsters she is after.
 I'd rather see her work on another case."